Gouverneur Morris

 Morris was born into a wealthy landowning family in what is now New York City.
-After attending King's College, now Columbia University, he studied law under Judge William Smith and earned admission to the bar.
+After attending King's College (now Columbia University) he studied law under Judge William Smith and earned admission to the bar.
 He was elected to the New York Provincial Congress before serving in the Continental Congress.
 After losing re-election to Congress, he moved to Philadelphia and became the assistant U.S. Superintendent of Finance.
 He represented Pennsylvania at the 1787 Constitutional Convention in which he advocated a strong central government.
 He served on the committee that wrote the final draft of the United States Constitution.

 After the ratification of the Constitution, Morris served as Minister Plenipotentiary to France.
 He criticized the French Revolution and the execution of Marie Antoinette.
 Morris returned to the United States in 1798 and won election to the Senate in 1800.
 Affiliating with the Federalist Party, he lost re-election in 1803.
-After leaving the Senate, he served as chairman of the Erie Canal Commission.
+After leaving the Senate, he served as chairman of the Erie Canal Commission, which constructed the Erie Canal, and was one of the commissioners that created the Commissioners' Plan of 1811 to establish New York's street grid.

 Early life

 Morris was born on January 31, 1752, the son of Lewis Morris Jr. (1698–1762) and his second wife, Sarah Gouverneur (1714–1786).
 Morris's first name derived from his mother's surname; she was from a Huguenot family that had first moved to Holland and then to New Amsterdam.
 In both Dutch and French, Gouverneur means "Governor".

 Morris's half-brother Lewis Morris was a signer of the Declaration of Independence.
 Another half-brother, Staats Long Morris, was a Loyalist major-general in the British Army during the American Revolution, and Morris's grandfather, Lewis Morris, was the chief justice of New York and British governor of New Jersey.

 His nephew, Lewis Richard Morris, served in the Vermont Legislature and in the United States Congress.
 His grandnephew was William M. Meredith, who was United States Secretary of the Treasury under Zachary Taylor.

 Morris's father, Lewis Morris, was a wealthy landowner and judge.

 Gouverneur Morris was born on the family estate, Morrisania, on the north side of the Harlem River, which was then in Westchester County but is now part of the Bronx.
-Morris, a gifted scholar, enrolled at King's College, now Columbia University in New York City, at age 12.
+Morris, a gifted scholar, enrolled at King's College (now Columbia University in New York City) at age 12.
 He graduated in 1768 and received a master's degree in 1771.
 He studied law with Judge William Smith and attained admission to the bar in 1775.